I'm a member

 Printer Friendly Version

-DESCRIPTIONRadiation therapy is an integral component in the treatment of breast and lung cancers.
-Intensity modulated radiation therapy (IMRT) has been proposed as a method of radiation therapy that allows adequate radiation therapy to the tumor while minimizing the radiation dose to surrounding normal tissues and critical structures.
+DESCRIPTIONRadiotherapy (RT) is an integral component in the treatment of breast and lung cancers.
+Intensity-modulated radiotherapy (IMRT) has been proposed as a method of radiation therapy that allows adequate radiation therapy to the tumor while minimizing the radiation dose to surrounding normal tissues and critical structures.

 For certain stages of many cancers, including breast and lung, randomized clinical trials have shown that postoperative RT improves outcomes for operable patients.
 Adding radiation to chemotherapy also improves outcomes for those with inoperable lung tumors that have not metastasized beyond regional lymph nodes.

-Conventional external-beam radiation therapy.
-Over the past several decades, methods to plan and deliver radiation therapy have evolved in ways that permit more precise targeting of tumors with complex geometries.
-Most early trials used 2-dimensional treatment planning, based on flat images and radiation beams with cross-sections of uniform intensity that were sequentially aimed at the tumor along 2 or 3 intersecting axes.
-Collectively, these methods are termed “conventional external beam radiation therapy”.
+Conventional external-beam radiotherapy.
+Over the past several decades, methods to plan and deliver RT have evolved in ways that permit more precise targeting of tumors with complex geometries.
+Most early trials used 2-dimensional radiation therapy (2D-RT) treatment planning, based on flat images and radiation beams with cross-sections of uniform intensity that were sequentially aimed at the tumor along 2 or 3 intersecting axes.
+Collectively, these methods are termed “conventional external beam radiation therapy” (EBRT).

 Three-Dimensional Conformal Radiotherapy.
 Treatment planning evolved by using 3-dimensional images, usually from computed tomography (CT) scans, to delineate the boundaries of the tumor and discriminate tumor tissue from adjacent normal tissue and nearby organs at risk for radiation damage.
 Computer algorithms were developed to estimate cumulative radiation dose delivered to each volume of interest by summing the contribution from each shaped beam.
 Methods also were developed to position the patient and the radiation portal reproducibly for each fraction and immobilize the patient, thus maintaining consistent beam axes across treatment sessions.
 Collectively, these methods are termed 3-dimensional conformal radiotherapy (3D-CRT).